Ghonem22/Building-Transformers-from-scratch-using-Pytroch/README.md

 - Replace each value in the vector with a normalized value using the mean and variance: X` = (X - mean) / (sqrt(variance - beta)).

 - We have trainable parameters, beta and gamma.
+This make the freedom to the model to amplify some values

 Then there are two steps: